donovan-rincon/aplazo-backend-challenge/README.md

 ## Business Concepts
 - **Clients:** Registered individuals on the business platform who are granted a credit line.
-- **Credit Line:** The amount of money assigned to a client for product purchases.
+- **Credit Line:** The amount of money assigned to a customer for product purchases.
-- **Loan:** Each purchase is converted into a loan, deducting the loan amount from the client's credit line.
+- **Loan:** Each purchase is converted into a loan, deducting the loan amount from the customer's credit line.
 - **Payment Scheme and Interest Rate:** Each loan has an assigned payment scheme and interest rate.
 Generally, the more installments in the scheme, the higher the interest rate.

 ## Online Shopping System

 ### Endpoint 01: Client Registration
-Create a REST endpoint to register a new client.
-Once stored in the database, the response should include the assigned credit line amount and the client identifier.
+Create a REST endpoint to register a new customer.
+Once stored in the database, the response should include the assigned credit line amount and the customer identifier.

 #### Credit Line Assignment Rules
-The assigned credit line amount is based on the client's age:
+The assigned credit line amount is based on the customer's age:
 - **$3,000** for clients aged **18 to 25** years.
 - **$5,000** for clients aged **26 to 30** years.
 - **$8,000** for clients aged **31 to 65** years.